Meeting Jane Goodall: an unlikely encounter

 To amplify her call to stand up for nature, she had founded the Jane Goodall Institute (JGI) in 1977 to protect wild animals and their habitat, together with local communities.
 Jane knew that the rural people of Tanzania were poor and had not much choices.
 Participating in deforestation was a way, often the only one, to make some money.
 Involving locals in JGI's actions could help turn the tide.

 But at a 1986 conference in Chicago, Jane became aware of the enormous scale of nature destruction in Africa, and she realized that her beloved chimpanzees really didn't stand a chance.
-She ceased her research on behaviour in Gombe, her little piece of heaven, to throw herself fully onto conservation, awareness raising and activism.
-To do so, she has been travelling the world, often away from home for over 300 days per year, for decades, and continues to do so today.
-As I write, Jane, after an intense Belgian weekend, has long since flown to the West Coast of the U.S., hopping from one state to another, speaking to people in fully booked halls, propelled only by the energy of realizing that she is making a difference.
+She ceased her research in Gombe, her little piece of heaven, to throw herself fully onto conservation, awareness raising and activism.
+To do so, she's been travelling the world for decades, and is away from home for over 300 days per year, and continues doing so today.
+As I write, Jane, after an intense Belgian weekend, has long since flown to the West Coast of the U.S., hopping from one state to another, speaking to people in fully booked halls, propelled by the energy of realizing that she is making a difference.

 The Belgian JGI was founded in 2005 and is one of many JGI offices worldwide.
 In 2020 I asked general director Anouska Plasmeijer if I could contribute as a volunteer for translation and writing.

 From petroleum to activism

 I had previously worked in petroleum exploration (Getech, England) and in technical translation, but after those industry experiences, I wanted to work for a greener cause, learn about the activism world and collaborate with like-minded people.